marcmoy/rubocop-project/docs/study.md

 16477  Total
 ```

-### App Academy Rubocop (Pre-Autocorrect)
+### App Academy Rubocop Adjustments
-After adding some modifications to the existing ThoughBot Rubocop settings, here are the current offenses caught in the existing curriculum code base before using the autocorrector tool:
+[Adjustments](/rubocop_adjustments.md) were made to the Rubocop settings and tested again to existing curriculum code base.
+Here are the results:

 ```
 3653  Style/StringLiterals